-200 years after her death, Ellen Ripley is revived as a powerful human/alien hybrid clone who must continue her battle against the aliens.
-Along with a crew of space pirates, Ripley must also prevent the deadly aliens from reaching Earth.
+200 years after her death, Ellen Ripley is revived as a powerful human/alien hybrid clone.
+Along with a crew of space pirates, she must again battle the deadly aliens and stop them from reaching Earth.

 The saga continues 200 years after Ripley sacrificed herself for the sake of humanity.
 Her erstwhile employers long gone, this time it is the military that resurrects the one-woman killing machine through genetic cloning to extract the alien from within her, but during the process her DNA is fused with the queen and then the aliens escape.
 Now Ripley must decide where her allegiance lies.

 4 of 4 people found this review helpful.

 Was this review helpful to you?